The Complete Honest Hands-On Review Of Panasonic EVA1

 Photo: Colin Elves

-It’s not as good at the 16bit linear you get with the Sony F5/F55, Venice, or Red cameras, nor the 12bit log (I think) you get with the Canon C200 and Blackmagic cameras.
+It’s not as good as the 16-bit linear you get with the Sony F5/F55, Venice, or Red cameras, or the 12-bit log (I think) you get with the Canon C200 and Blackmagic cameras.

-By “not as good” I mean that there are less data and more risk of banding or artifacts with extreme grading.
+By “not as good,” I mean there is less data and more risk of banding or artifacts with extreme grading.

-On the plus side, you really do need to make the grading extreme to feel the difference.
+On the plus side, you do need to make the grading extreme to feel the difference.

 But it still is not as good as these other options.

-One of the main benefits you’d usually expect from a Raw output is the chance to improve the bit depth of your recordings – so it’s disappointing the EVA1 gives you no option of 12 or 16-bit recording at all.
+One of the main benefits you’d usually expect from a RAW output is the chance to improve the bit depth of your recordings, so it’s disappointing that the EVA1 gives you no option of 12- or 16-bit recording.

 Raw bit-depth limited due to 6G SDI

-One of the main reasons why I suspect it’s 10bit is because the camera only has just one 6G SDI output which limits the amount of data output to 6Gbps.
+One of the main reasons I suspect it’s 10-bit is that the camera only has one 6G SDI output, which limits the amount of data output to 6Gbps.

-It’s also why 4K 60p video (not raw) can only be output via the HDMI port as the 6G SDI video standard is max 4K 30p.
+This is also why 4K 60p video (not raw) can only be output via the HDMI port, as the 6G SDI video standard is limited to 4K 30p.

 ISO and White Balance are baked into the signal = less room in post when shooting RAW